Grey Market Peptides: RUO Risks & COA Checks

 Scenario C: enforcement tightens without supply changes.
 Customs and platform-level enforcement increases, the regulated supply does not expand, and pricing in the grey market rises.
 The market shrinks at the bottom (informal channels) and consolidates around suppliers with verifiable documentation.
 The 70% RUO sourcing figure from the Peptidepedia survey is unlikely to fall meaningfully under this scenario; the channel mix within it might shift.

 Across all three, the same buyer-side variables — supplier verification, cold-chain handling, batch-level COAs — remain the difference between informed purchase and uninformed purchase.
+Those buyer-side variables are what separates a verified peptide supplier from the rest.
 The regulatory environment moves around that constant.

 A Note on Scope and Research Use Only

-Remy Peptides supplies research-use peptides under the UAE MoHAP Circular 17/2022 framework.
-Our product is for in-vitro laboratory research only — not for human or veterinary use, diagnosis, treatment, prevention, or cure of any condition.
+Remy Peptides supplies research-use peptides strictly for in-vitro laboratory research use only — not for human or veterinary use, diagnosis, treatment, prevention, or cure of any condition.
 This article describes the broader grey market as it exists; it is not buying advice, not a use protocol, and not medical guidance.
 Buyers in every jurisdiction should review local regulations and institutional research policies before purchase.
 See our research standards for how we document supply and verification on our side, and the COA library for batch-level reports.

 Our Research Standards